ibm-cloud-docs/ContinuousDelivery/tekton_pipeline.md

 * **Decoupled**: You can use one pipeline to deploy to any Kubernetes cluster.
 You can run the tasks that comprise a pipeline in isolation.
 And you can switch resources (such as Git repos) between pipeline runs.
 * **Typed**: You can switch implementations for specific types of resources, such as images.

-The Tekton Pipelines project is an alpha release.
+The Tekton Pipelines project is a beta release.
 You must update your pipeline with each new version of Tekton.
 For more information about the latest version of Tekton, see [https://github.com/tektoncd/pipeline/releases](https://github.com/tektoncd/pipeline/releases){:external}.
 {: important}

 {{site.data.keyword.contdelivery_full}} provides two types of delivery pipelines that you can use to build, test, and deploy your applications.